posit-conf-2024/r-in-production/README.md

 1. `install.packages("pak")`
 2. `pak::pak(c("usethis", "pointblank", "logger", "nanoparquet"))`
-3. Make sure you have the latest version of quarto (1.5)
+3. Make sure you have the latest version of quarto (1.5).
-4. Sign up for a a free GitHub account if you don't already.
+4. Sign up for a free GitHub account if you don't have one already.
 5. Sign up for a free [Posit Connect Cloud](https://connect.posit.cloud/) account.
 6. Sign up for a free [NewsAPI](https://newsapi.org) account.